 Although angry customers take their frustration out on you, they know that you did not cause their problem.
 Allow them to vent about their problem, but do not take it personally.
 Listen to their story without interrupting and then find a way to help.

 It is natural for upset customers to express their anger, but some customers can take things too far and your reaction may be to defend yourself.
 However, as a professional customer service specialist, you should never argue back.
 Maintain your integrity and be the better person.
 If customers begin to abuse you verbally, let them know that you understand their frustration and that being rude will not solve their problem.
 Let the customer know that you are there to help, but you cannot do so until they calm down.

-If your angry customer refuses to calm down, then kill them with kindness.
-Be sincere, respectful, and understanding.
+If your angry customer refuses to calm down, then be kind, sincere, respectful, and understanding.
 Show sympathy for their situation and express empathy for their frustration.
 By keeping calm and controlling your own anger, you may find that your customer will ease up a little too.
 Try to make a joke to lighten the mood or share a story to show that you can relate.

-Each person and situation is different, so be patient and understand that it may take a little longer for some angry customers to relax—and some may get angrier as the call or live chat continues.
+Each person and situation is different, strive to be patient and realize that it may take a little longer for some angry customers to relax—and some may get angrier as the call or live chat continues.
 Stay in control and try to direct the conversation to a happy resolution.
 Do not rush the phone call or live chat, but keep in mind that you have other customers to help.

 When the time is right, apologize to your customer.
 I know how difficult it is to be sincere when you are trying not to lose your cool, but for the sake of calming down your customer, try your hardest to give a genuine apology.
-Depending on the customer’s complaint and the direction of the conversation, there are a few different ways you can apologize.
+Here are some examples of how to make an apology: